elliottthomlison/Tapioca-Loca/README.md

-## Tapioca Loca - A Restaurant Ordering App
+## Tapioca Loca

 Tapioca Loca is a minimalist single-page app that allows restaurant clients to order from a restaurant's website.
 Afterwards, the client will receive a confirmation text to inform them of when it will be ready.
+It is the third project that was built during the Lighthouse Labs Web Development Bootcamp.
 Tapioca Loca was built using HTML, CSS, JS, JQuery, AJAX, and PostgreSQL.
+Difficulites and challenges arose throughout the project, yet the issues were resolved.
+The app proved an useful project to teach all three participants further how to build and troubleshoot.

 ## Final Product